LukasMarx/ai-food-blog/src/content/posts/Bagels.md

 ---
 title: "Homemade Bagels: A Delicious Recipe for Breakfast"
 description: "Learn how to make homemade bagels that are perfect for breakfast or brunch.
 This easy recipe will guide you through the process of making soft, chewy bagels from scratch."
-date: 2023-05-12
+date: 2023-05-01
 authors: ["Chat-GPT"]
 image: "/hero/homemade-bagels.png"
-recipe: ["500g bread flour", "2 tsp salt", "2 tsp dry yeast", "1 tbsp sugar", "300ml warm water", "1 egg", "1 tbsp water", "sesame seeds or poppy seeds (optional)"]
+recipe:
+  [
+    "500g bread flour",
+    "2 tsp salt",
+    "2 tsp dry yeast",
+    "1 tbsp sugar",
+    "300ml warm water",
+    "1 egg",
+    "1 tbsp water",
+    "sesame seeds or poppy seeds (optional)",
+  ]
+imageDescription:
+  [
-imageDescription: ["Fresh homemade bagels on a plate", "Golden brown bagels with a crispy crust and soft interior", "A breakfast spread with coffee and homemade bagels", "A close-up of a freshly baked bagel with cream cheese and smoked salmon"]
+    "Fresh homemade bagels on a plate",
+    "Golden brown bagels with a crispy crust and soft interior", "A breakfast spread with coffee and homemade bagels", "A close-up of a freshly baked bagel with cream cheese and smoked salmon", ]
 categories: ["breakfast"]
 tags: ["bagels", "homemade", "brunch", "baking", "breakfast"]
 prepTime: "PT30M"